-Thank you to the nearly 850 people who gathered in Long Beach on Friday, March 8th, to celebrate the power of diversity and the vision of a loving and compassionate community.
+Thank you to the nearly 820 people who gathered in Long Beach on Thursday, February 6th, to celebrate the power of diversity and the vision of a loving and compassionate community.
 Our breakfast program was co-chaired by Rich Archbold and Rev. Nancy Frausto, seen below pictured with our keynote speakers, a few of our event sponsors, CCEJ Board President Rosecarrie Brooks, and Interim Co-Executive Director Jessy Needham,

-The day before the breakfast, Christian met with more than 50 youth, parents, and community members for a dialogue about his journey out of the white supremacist movement and his work to assist hundreds to do the same.
+The day before the breakfast, Taina and Richi met with more than 50 youth, parents, and community members for a dialogue about the impact of incarceration on their lives.
 CCEJ’s Building Bridges for Youth program coordinated the event and hosts year-round activities to help young people from different cultural, racial and ethnic backgrounds build positive relationships and resolve conflicts non-violently.
 Click here to learn more about CCEJ’s work with youth.